Epidural Steroid Injection

 A minimally invasive procedure used to stabilise painful vertebral compression fractures and help improve mobility.

-Why Specialist Treatment for Low Back Pain Matters
+Why Specialist Low Back Pain Treatments Matter

 Consultant Led Assessment and Diagnosis

-Your care begins with a detailed consultation which typically includes
+Your care begins with a detailed consultation which typically includes:

-• Full medical history
+- Full medical history

-• Examination of movement strength and neurological function
+- Examination of movement, strength, and neurological function

-• Review of previous scans or reports
+- Review of previous scans or reports

-• Consideration of lifestyle work demands and previous treatments
+- Consideration of lifestyle, work demands, and previous treatments

-Targeted Evidence Based Interventions
+Targeted Evidence Based Low Back Pain Treatments

-Once the likely source of pain is identified your consultant will discuss suitable treatment options which may include
+Once the likely source of pain is identified, your consultant will discuss suitable treatment options which may include:

-• Image guided injections to reduce inflammation or confirm the pain source
+- Image guided injections to reduce inflammation or confirm the pain source

-• Radiofrequency ablation for longer lasting relief in selected cases
+- Radiofrequency ablation for longer lasting relief in selected cases

-• Minimally invasive procedures for disc or vertebral conditions
+- Minimally invasive procedures for disc or vertebral conditions

-• Muscle based treatments for myofascial pain
+- Muscle based treatments for myofascial pain

-• Combined approaches with physiotherapy or rehabilitation support
+- Combined approaches with physiotherapy or rehabilitation support

-Each treatment is selected based on symptoms imaging findings and overall health with the aim of using the least invasive option that may provide meaningful benefit.
+Each treatment is selected based on symptoms, imaging findings, and overall health, with the aim of using the least invasive option that may provide meaningful benefit.

 Focused on Long Term Relief and Function

-• Improve posture and movement patterns
+- Improve posture and movement patterns

-• Support return to work sport or daily activities
+- Support return to work, sport, or daily activities

-• Reduce flare ups through tailored strategies
+- Reduce flare ups through tailored strategies

-• Coordinate care with physiotherapists or other specialists when helpful
+- Coordinate care with physiotherapists or other specialists when helpful

 Many patients benefit from a combination of targeted procedures and structured rehabilitation.
 This integrated approach aims to support long term improvement rather than short term fixes.